About Fatima

 Deputy Director, Literacy Partners

 Lead the planning, implementation, and evaluation of new programs.
-Hire, train, and supervise cohort of 20 CUNY Service Corps Members and 50 volunteers.
-Lead advocacy efforts at City Hall for increased funding for adult literacy programs.
+Hire, train, and supervise cohort of 50 student volunteers.
+Lead literacy advocacy efforts at City Hall and organized funders briefings to secure additional $1M CTL and private grants for adult education programs.
 Serve as community liaison to City Council committees on education, higher education, and youth services.
 Manage board nominations and recruitment process.
 Manage communications & marketing team in redesign of website and fundraising materials.
-Oversee physical redesign of office space.
+Successfully led office redesign to center the needs of adult literacy students and their families.

 2013